 When deciding what to do with your inheritance, consider family members and friends as well as yourself.
 It’s natural to want to help loved ones.
 But if word gets around that you’ve come into money, you may receive a blizzard of pleas for help.
 Thinking ahead about your capacity and desire to provide financial assistance can make it easier to say yes or no and feel good about it when the time comes.

 Before spending any of your inheritance, it’s a good idea to make a plan for how you’ll handle it.
 Some choices include creating an emergency fund, paying off high-cost debt, building up retirement savings, saving for kids’ educations and buying personal luxuries.
-While you won’t owe taxes on an inheritance, earnings from the funds are subject to income taxes.
-So tax-advantaged investments can be attractive for newly wealthy heirs.
+While you won’t owe taxes on inheritance, earnings from the funds are subject to income taxes.
+So tax-advantaged investments can be attractive for newly wealthy heirs, as can inflation hedges.

 Tips on Handling Inheritances

 - If you have received or expect to receive an inheritance, getting help from an experienced financial advisor can make the difference between long-term prosperity and wealth that disappears as suddenly as it arrives.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It’s important to figure out how much you’ll need for your emergency fund.
 A free savings calculator can help with that task.